Caltrain Modernization Program

+Construction for CalMod began with a groundbreaking ceremony at Millbrae station on July 21, 2017, and completed in April 2024.
+Stadler KISS units began delivery in March 2022, and system testing started in June 2023.
+Caltrain began public revenue service using the Stadler EMUs on August 11, 2024, with two trainsets, adding more gradually until fully transitioning to all-electric trainsets on September 21.
+Some of the newer diesel locomotives and conventional passenger coaches will be retained for service south of Tamien.
+Switching to EMUs is intended to improve service times via faster acceleration and shorter headways, and reduce air and noise pollution.
+CalMod also enabled planning and implementation to proceed for The Portal, a planned tunnel to extend Caltrain and future California High-Speed Rail service approximately 1 mi to downtown San Francisco's Salesforce Transit Center.

 History

 Background

-Commuter railroad service on the San Francisco Peninsula was inaugurated in 1863 as the San Francisco and San Jose Rail Road and purchased by Southern Pacific (SP) in 1870.
+Commuter railroad service on the San Francisco Peninsula was inaugurated in 1863 as the San Francisco and San Jose Railroad and purchased by Southern Pacific (SP) in 1870.
 SP announced that it would investigate the electrification of its line in September 1921, promising better and more frequent service.
 However, SP cited excessive post-war inflation, taxation, and competition from publicly funded highways as factors making electrification neither "practicable or desirable".
 In the early 1950s, SP began introducing diesel locomotives on the route.
 By 1977, Southern Pacific were facing rapidly declining ridership and petitioned the state Public Utilities Commission to allow them to discontinue the commuter rail operation.
 From 1980 until 1992, the California Department of Transportation (Caltrans) and the three service counties, San Francisco, San Mateo, and Santa Clara, subsidized Southern Pacific operations on the railway until the local Peninsula Corridor Joint Powers Board (PCJPB) acquired the right-of-way in 1991.